What is Sleep Anxiety?

 It helps you to recognise that many of the fears that you hold around sleep are perceived rather than real threats, and gives you the tools to reframe them so that they have less of an impact on you.

-Depending on your assessment and diagnosis, CBT can also include exposure therapy.
-When you have developed coping strategies for dealing with anxious thoughts and feelings, you will gradually be encouraged to think about deep sleep, naps or sleep without the use of unhealthy coping strategies.
-This practice can help you to reduce your fear and anxiety around sleep, and help you to get into the practice of using your new healthy coping strategies in order to get a good night’s sleep.
+When you have developed coping strategies for dealing with anxious thoughts and feelings, you will gradually be encouraged to think about deep sleep, naps, or sleep without the use of unhealthy coping strategies.
+This practice of exposure therapy can help you to reduce your fear and anxiety around sleep, and help you to get into the practice of using your new healthy coping strategies in order to get a good night’s sleep.

 Mindfulness training can help you to learn how to take charge and quieten the fears that are causing your sleep anxiety.
 With mindfulness, the idea is that when you have an unhelpful thought, you acknowledge it in the moment and allow it to pass without acting upon it, stopping it from taking hold and intensifying, causing you to become anxious, stressed and worried.